 At Mountain Fresh Films we do all our editing in house.
 This ensures that the final film meets our quality control standards.
 This is such an important event in your life and we want to make sure that your precious film is edited beautifully.
 You deserve no less.

 - How do you handle the audio for the ceremony and the reception?

 This is another very important topic.
 As fantastic as the look of a film may be, if the audio isn’t satisfactory it can greatly diminish the perceived quality the film.

-One of my main goals is to never hinder your enjoyment of your wedding day.
-Because of this, my cameras are at a discreet distance during your ceremony.
+One of our main goals is to never hinder your enjoyment of your wedding day.
+Because of this, our cameras are at a discreet distance during your ceremony.
 This being the case, the camera microphones wouldn’t provide high quality audio.
 The background noise would be louder than anything else.
 So we put a wireless microphone on the groom in addition to plugging a digital audio recorder into the DJ’s sound system.
 This gives us two ‘clean’ copies of the ceremony audio.
 When watching your wedding film you’ll be able to hear the officiant, the vows and the more quiet and emotional parts of your ceremony.
 We also use the digital audio recorder in the same way during the reception.
 This is very helpful for speeches and other special segments of the reception.
-Whether you’re hearing the toasts or hearing quiet vows through a few tears, these things are too special to miss.
+Whether you’re hearing the toasts or quiet vows through a few tears, these things are too precious to miss.

 - What software do you use for editing?

 This is pretty cut and dry because there are only a few video editing programs considered legitimate by the professional filmmaking community.
 The top 3 professional video editing programs are Premiere Pro, Final Cut Pro and Avid Media Composer.
 If the person you are interviewing does not use one of these programs you should probably consider moving on to the next candidate.